scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 has 12 neurons in the first layer, 6 in the second, and 3 in third and fourth layers.

-Six other hyperparameters have to be tuned and control finding the best model, 3 of which are continuous.
-There are 50 possible choices from all of the 3 discrete hyperparameters.
+The other six hyperparameters controls finding the best model and do not influence model architecture.
+3 of these hyperparameters are continuous and 3 are discrete (of which there are 10 unique combinations).
 Details are in the appendix.
-These hyperparameters include the batch size, learning rate (and decay schedule) and a regularization
+These hyperparameters include the batch size, learning rate (and decay schedule) and a regularization parameter:
-parameter:

 .. code-block:: python